CVGI

 Commercial Vehicle Group, Inc. Consumer Cyclical - Auto Parts Investor Relations →

-Over the past 1079 weeks of data, CVGI has crossed below its 200-week moving average 26 times.
-On average, these episodes lasted 26 weeks.
-Historically, investors who bought CVGI at the start of these episodes saw an average one-year return of +0.4%.
+Over the past 1092 weeks of data, CVGI has crossed below its 200-week moving average 27 times.
+On average, these episodes lasted 25 weeks.
+The average one-year return after crossing below was -1.7%, suggesting these dips have not historically been reliable buying opportunities for this stock.

 Share count has increased 4.1% over three years, indicating dilution.
 This stock also meets the Yartseva multibagger criteria as a small-cap with strong free cash flow yield and reasonable book value.